greenelab/knowledge-graph-review/content/response-to-reviewers.md

 >For example, https://arxiv.org/pdf/1503.00759.pdf

 **We appreciate the reviewer pointing out this fact.
-We updated our figure to reflect edge directionality and updated the text to note that some edges can be considered bidirectional.**
+We updated our figure to reflect edge directionality and updated the text to discuss edge direcitonality.**

 ```diff
 - A metagraph (schema) of the heterogeneous network used in the Rephetio project [..].